keithwhor/nodal/README.md

 3. Using your terminal, visit your projects folder.
 Perhaps with `cd ~`.
 4. Run `nodal new`.
 5. Follow the on screen instructions, enter your new project directory and type `nodal s`.
-6. For running database commands, you'll want to make sure you `NODE_ENV` variable is set to `development` --- the default is production.
-Type `export NODE_ENV=development` before running database commands and you should be good!

 That's it!
 Your Nodal webserver is up and running.